These pages are regularly updated, please select here to view the latest version.

 We would be delighted to meet you - this is your chance to get involved.
 We are always looking for Marlow Society Executive Committee members so do come along.
 Refreshments are available too.

 The trustees present their report of the activities of the Society, in particular of the Executive Committee, for the year ended 31st December 2022.

 The principal address of the charity is c/o 22 Rookery Court, Marlow, SL7 3HR.

 The trustees of the Society are: Michael New OBE, Richard Parker, Geoff Wood.

 The power to appoint trustees is vested in the Executive Committee of the Society.

 The charity is administered and managed subject to and in conformity with the provisions of the Constitution, the current version of which was approved in May 2010.
 Minor revisions were approved at the 2017 AGM.

 These continue to be for the protection and improvement of the environment in the Marlow area, which consists of the parishes of Great Marlow, Little Marlow, Marlow Town, Bisham and Medmenham by:

 to all members.
-The Newsletter was available to the public at the Bucks Council’s Information Centre in the town.
+The magazines were made available to the public at the Bucks Council’s Information Centre in the town.